devcore24/supabash/README.md

 ![License](https://img.shields.io/badge/License-MIT-green)
 ![Status](https://img.shields.io/badge/Status-Beta-orange)

+> **⚠️ Development Status:** This project is currently in **Active Development (Phase 2)**.
+The Core Architecture and CLI are ready, but the AI orchestration and tool wrappers are being implemented.
+Usage commands are currently placeholders.

 **SupaBash** is an autonomous AI Security Agent designed for developers, DevOps engineers, and pentesters.
 Unlike traditional wrapper scripts, SupaBash acts as a **reasoning engine**: it intelligently orchestrates industry-standard security tools, analyzes their output in real-time, identifies security holes, and writes detailed audit reports with actionable remediation steps.

 **Don't just find the vulnerability.
 Bash it, understand it, and fix it.**